Defense Acquisition University: History

 The University Charter was created in October 1991 by Department of Defense (DoD) Directive 5000.57.
 Originally a loose consortium of existing training commands, DAU worked to standardize the training courses and establish mechanisms that allowed for centralized management of training funds for the DoD workforce.

 In the late 1990s, the consortium arrangement was replaced by a centralized structure, more like that of a corporate university.
 By 2014, DAU had grown to the point of graduating 181,970 students.

 Leadership

 DAU was headed by a Commandant until the year 2000 when it became a civilian institution, and since then the chief executive position has the title "President."
-DAU's Commandants and Presidents have included William L. Vincent (1991-1993), Claude M. Bolton (1993–1996), Richard A. Black (1996–1997), Leonard Vincent (1997–1999), Frank J. Anderson (1999-2010), Katrina McFarland (2011-2012), and James P. Woolsey (2013–present).
+DAU's Commandants and Presidents have included William L. Vincent (1991–1993), Claude M. Bolton (1993–1996), Richard A. Black (1996–1997), Leonard Vincent (1997–1999), Frank J. Anderson (1999–2010), Katrina McFarland (2011–2012), James P. Woolsey (2013–2024), and Bilyana Anderson (2024–Present).

 Locations

-DAU is headquartered at Fort Belvoir, Virginia, and serves approximately 150,000 members of the defense acquisition workforce in all.
+DAU is headquartered at Fort Belvoir, Virginia, and serves the approximately 160,000 members of the defense acquisition workforce.
 DAU also has several other locations across the United States as well an online presence.
 These locations include: